 Focus on stocks that are above average at everything

-The ideal defensive value stock is one that has an above average dividend yield with a below average PE10 and/or PD10 ratio, from a company that has an above average Growth Rate, above average Growth Quality and prudent Debt Ratios and pension liabilities.
+The ideal defensive value stock is one that has an above-average dividend yield with a below-average PE10 and/or PD10 ratio.
+The company should have an above average Growth Rate, above-average Growth Quality and prudent Debt Ratios and pension liabilities.

 One current example of a stock that ticks all the boxes is Tesco.

 Tesco has grown at around 9% a year through the last decade, with a Growth Quality score of 95%.
 At £3.26, the shares have a dividend yield of 4.5%, while the PE10 ratio is 12.5 and the PD10 ratio is 27.8.
 The company’s Debt Ratio is also reasonable at 2.7, as are its pension liabilities.

 Each of those is better than the equivalent figures for the FTSE 100, which has grown earnings and dividends at just 2% a year over the last decade (which is quite slow growth, thanks to the great recession), while the Growth Quality is also low at 76%.
 With the index at 6,634, the dividend yield is 3.5%, while the PE10 ratio is 14.1 and the PD10 ratio is 33.8.

 So on that basis, I would describe Tesco shares as a high-yield share from a high-growth, high-quality, low-risk company.

 Of course, in and of itself, this proves nothing.
 Just because an investment looks good from its past history doesn’t mean it will work out well in the future.
 But in my opinion, this is certainly a very sensible way to start looking for potential investments.

 There are very few stocks that tick the growth box, the quality box, the valuation box and the yield box all at the same time.
 If you can’t find something you like with a perfect score, then you might want to widen your search to look for stocks that tick three out of the four boxes.